Incidents Charts

 You can activate or deactivate specific statuses to focus on the information you need.
 Hovering over any section of the chart, will display the total for the selected range or category.

-This chart provides a visual breakdown of the changes in the status of all incidents based on their first status date change within a specified time period, regardless of their relation to a product.
-Charts #70 and #90 focus specifically on product-related and non-product-related incidents, respectively, and exhibit similar behavior.
+This chart offers a visual breakdown of the changes in the status of all incidents based on their first status date change within a specified time period, regardless of their relation to related records.
+Charts #110 to #160 focus specifically on related incidents, displaying similar patterns of behavior.

 All Incidents are organized by status: